 Notes

-- *The USDA says that whole cuts of beef should be cooked to an internal temperature of 145°F (medium) with a 3-minute rest.Â
+- According to the USDA, whole cuts of beef should be cooked to an internal temperature of 145°F (medium) with a 3-minute rest.

 - Like all steaks and roasts, it's important to let the meat rest before you slice it.
 If you cut into it right away, juices will escape into the cutting board, and the steak will not be as juicy.